Feminization laryngoplasty: Voice therapy

 Individuals who sought vocal alterations are first recommended to undergo voice therapy to generate a desirable vocal pitch and resonance.
 Some individuals could substantially achieve a more feminine voice by adapting to a new habitual coordination of muscles in their vocal cords.
 However, results vary greatly from person to person and often require an active effort to maintain.
 A persistent effort of using a more feminine voice could lead to straining and other pathological issues in vocal cords.
 Surgical means of voice feminization such as feminization laryngoplasty can be an alternative to vocal therapy when effects from training alone are unsatisfactory, allowing patients to permanently modify their comfortable speaking pitch and resonance.

-It is estimated that about 1% of transgender women have opted for surgical procedure of voice feminization, while a larger proportion of transgender women (14%) opted for non-surgical means of voice feminization (i.e. voice therapy).
+It is estimated that about 1% of transgender women have opted for a surgical procedure of voice feminization, while a larger proportion of transgender women (14%) opted for non-surgical means of voice feminization (i.e. voice therapy).